torbjornlager/torbjornlager.github.io/index.md

    **Warning: Do not expose the node to the whole world at this point, as it is not secure!**

-   At this point you may want to take the node's stateless HTTP API for a trial run by selecting (or just entering) the following URI in a web browser:
+   You may want to take the node's stateless HTTP API for a trial run by selecting (or just entering) the following URI in a web browser:

    [http://localhost:3010/call?goal=member(X,[a,b])&format=prolog](http://localhost:3010/call?goal=member(X,[a,b])&format=prolog)